Tembele

 Tembele is a 2022 Ugandan mental health drama directed by Morris Mugisha.
 It is Uganda's first-ever submission to the Academy Award Best International Feature category.

-Plot
+Synopsis

 Set in Kampala, the film centers around Tembele, a garbage collector, who works 12 hour shifts.
 Tembele and his wife, Mawa, are expecting their first child together.
 When the child dies soon after birth, Tembele has a mental breakdown and is in complete denial that his son has died.
 The next day he returns to work happy while everyone else is mourning.